mondele/btt-writer-docs/docs/dUpload.rst

     :alt: BTT Writer for the Desktop

 When you work in BTT Writer, your text is saved every five minutes to your computer.
-Your work is not saved to Door43 until you upload it.
+Your work is not saved to the server (WACS or Door43) until you explicitly upload it.

 While you are in a project in BTT Writer, click the 3-dot icon to access the options menu.
 Select Upload/Export (the upward arrow icon  ).